 Vaping is completely harmless

 Vaping is not harmless.
-E-cigarettes expose users to nicotine, ultrafine particles, and toxic chemicals, and have been associated with lung disease, cardiovascular risks, and youth nicotine addiction.
-While current evidence suggests vaping is less harmful than combustible cigarettes, it is far from safe.
+E-cigarettes expose users to nicotine, ultrafine particles, and toxic chemicals, and have been linked to lung disease, cardiovascular strain, and nicotine addiction, particularly among youth.
+Current evidence suggests vaping is likely less harmful than combustible cigarettes for established adult smokers who switch completely, but that comparative claim is very different from vaping being safe.

 What we know